Follow our advice and avoid the common pitfalls that can catch out even the most experienced of event organisers.

 You could hang on for a last-minute deal, but most event companies offer good discounts for early bookers.
 You’re also more likely to get what you want when you give more notice.
-Take venues, for instance: popular alfresco spots tend to get booked for summer dates by mid-March, while the best Christmas venues can be gone more than a year in advance.
+Take venues, for instance: popular alfresco spots tend to get booked for summer dates by mid-March, while the best Christmas venues can be gone more than a

 7 BE FLEXIBLE

 If you’re looking for a bargain, book during quiet days or periods.
 Mondays and Tuesdays usually offer better value than Wednesdays or Thursdays.
 Instead of a Christmas party in December, why not delay it and pick up a bargain in January, the ‘dead’ month for event suppliers?
 Another option for a Christmas party is to book an afternoon event rather than an evening do.
 Lunches are cheaper (though everyone will appreciate the afternoon out of the office) and there’s a definite cut-off when people can be left to their own devices and the corporate card can head for the hills.

 Your budget shouldn’t be a closely guarded secret.
 Be upfront and approach suppliers that are above your budget – they’ll often be prepared to do a deal, especially if you’re booking for a quiet period.
 Increased spending means better rates (which is why it often makes sense to use an established event organiser, who is booking suppliers all the time).
 Finally, be reasonable.
 Driving costs down is one thing, but go too far and it’ll create ill-feeling between you and your suppliers, putting paid to lasting relationships.
 Aim for added value, such as free soft drinks or extra staff on the night, rather than huge discounts.